vinduhl/mini-birds-mongoose/PART-I-README.md

 Update your PUT endpoint to accept a `body` modifying an existing sighting's `order` field.
 Use the `id` parameter in the query string to identify the sighting to change.

+Return the newly updated sighting in your response.

 ## Step 10: Upgrade 'DELETE' endpoint to delete a sighting

 Update your DELETE endpoint to delete a sighting document by `id` in the query string.